 - A dental implant that needs to be covered

 - A dental bridge that needs to be fixed in place

 Dentists can use crowns made out of ceramic materials, resin, metal, or porcelain fused to metal.
-Since crowns are expensive, the treatment is generally suggested only when the other procedures do not suffice and will not deliver an appreciable result.
+Since crowns are expensive, the treatment is generally suggested only when the other cosmetic dentistry procedures do not suffice and will not deliver an appreciable result.

 Used to replace missing teeth, dental implants are metal devices.
 They serve as the tooth root and can support artificial teeth like denture, bridge, or crown.
 Dentists surgically place this device, made out of titanium, into the jawbone where a tooth is missing.

 Implants also work as an alternative to bridges.
 They have three parts – titanium metal, abutment, and the crown.